aidan-yip/eclipse/README.md

-# A Movie Database created with React + Vite, MUI, Splide and the TMDB API
+# A Movie Database created with React, Vite, MUI and The Movie Database API

-## Contributors: Muskan, Vansh & Aidan